MaloWinrhy/MaloWinrhy/README.md

 - 👨🏻‍💻 **Aspiring Software Engineer:** I've been diving into the world of development and coding since 2022, with a focus on mobile development and exploring game development.
 - 🌱 **Learning & Growing:** Each day is an opportunity to learn and improve my skills in various mobile programming languages.
 - 🤗 **Open Source:** Just starting out, I'm keen on contributing to open-source projects on GitHub and learning through collaboration.
-- 🕹️ **Passions:** Video games hold a special place in my heart, I enjoy long hikes, and have a companion in my dog Loup.
+- 🕹️ **Passions:** Video games hold a special place in my heart, I enjoy long hikes, and have a companion in my dog Sanka.
 - 📚 **Education:** Currently pursuing a bachelor's degree with plans for a master's.
 I'm on a professional reconversion journey, transitioning from a bar manager in luxury hospitality and a mixologist to the tech world.
 - 💡 **Sharing Knowledge:** Passionate about learning from others and sharing what I know.
 - 🚀 **Future Endeavors:** Interested in starting a Twitch account focused on development and contemplating freelancing.